Kenny Aaronson: Recent work

 In July 2011, Aaronson supported singer/songwriter John Eddie and played with Corky Laing & The Memory Thieves.
 Also in 2011, Aaronson recorded with ex Bongo's singer Richard Barone on a tribute album for The Runaways.
 Aaronson joined the New York Dolls and toured in the summer of 2011 supporting Mötley Crüe and Poison.

-More recently, 2014 recorded with Gar Francis of the Doughboys, Kurt Reil of The Grip Weeds and Bruce Ferguson of The Easy Out a self-titled full-length album under the name The Satisfactors.
-In June 2015 the first single of the album called Johnny Commando reached Top 10 in The Netherlands at Ned.FM Radio.
+In 2014, he recorded with Gar Francis of the Doughboys, Kurt Reil of The Grip Weeds and Bruce Ferguson of The Easy Out a self-titled full-length album under the name The Satisfactors.
+In June 2015, the first single of the album called Johnny Commando reached Top 10 in The Netherlands at Ned.FM Radio.
 In November 2015, he joined the British band The Yardbirds.

-In 2016, Aaronson was featured on former Mambo Sons guitarist/songwriter Tom Guerra's second solo album Trampling Out the Vintage, and in 2018, co-wrote three songs with Guerra, originally intended for The Yardbirds, which were included on Guerra's third solo album, American Garden.
-In 2020, Aaronson once again figured prominently on Tom Guerra’s fourth solo album ‘’Sudden Signs of Grace,’’ and also appeared in the video for the title track.
+In 2016, he was featured on former Mambo Sons guitarist/songwriter Tom Guerra's second solo album Trampling Out the Vintage, and in 2018, co-wrote three songs with Guerra, originally intended for The Yardbirds, which were included on Guerra's third solo album, American Garden.
+In 2020, Aaronson once again figured prominently on Tom Guerra's fourth solo album Sudden Signs of Grace, and also appeared in the video for the title track.
+In 2022, he played a major role in "Sentimental Junk," Guerra's fifth solo album.